 Artifact representing the external document.
 Leaving the default name will assign the name of the external file.
 A hyperlink will be created automatically.
 The Artifact in the repository acts as a surrogate, and any number of elements can be connected to it or Tagged Values added to it.
 The external file can be opened by simply selecting <Ctrl> <E> or <F12> or by using the 'Launch' option of the Artifact 'Properties' dialog.
 The Artifact can be used to create references to project management documents or resources that are located in a Project Management Office registry.
 It is also useful to create a virtual reference library inside Enterprise Architect, connecting to resources that reside outside the repository.
-Options for The Artifact can be created as an the Artifact External or an Internal file.
-When a file or resource is dragged onto a diagram, a menu will prompt the user to select the type of Artifact to create:
+The Artifact can be created as an External or an Internal file.
+When a file

+- Options for

+the ArtifactThe Artifact can be created as an

+External or an Internal file.
+When a file

+or resource is dragged onto a diagram, a

+menu will prompt the user to select the

+type of Artifact to create:

-• 'Hyperlink' creates a Hyperlink element on the diagram; you can select a sub-option to define what happens when double-clicking on the Hyperlink
+- 'Hyperlink' creates a Hyperlink element on the diagram; you can select a sub-option to define what happens when double-clicking on the Hyperlink